BAFCruz/pnetlabv6/README.md

 > [!CAUTION]
 > **DO NOT UPGRADE THE OS AFTER INSTALLATION**
 > <br>
-> Running a system upgrade after installation can break PnetLab, since it relies on specific library versions and was built for Ubuntu Server 20.04.6 LTS.
+> Running a system upgrade after installation can break PnetLab, since it relies on specific library versions and was built for Ubuntu 20.04.
 <br>

 ## Credits
-All credit belongs to **PNETLab** and the vibrant community that helps to maintain and evolve the platform.
+All credit belongs to **PNETLab** and the vibrant community for the incredible platform and continous evolution.

 Additionally, a big thank you to **Canonical** for providing such an incredible operating system like Ubuntu Server.
 Your work makes community projects like this possible!

-*Big thank you to both!*
+*Deep gratitue to both sides!*

 ## Disclaimer
-All original software, binaries, and trademarks belong exclusively to their respective owners.
-This repository does not own these files.
-The provided links are shared solely as an independent mirror to assist the community with Network Emulation.
-This project is not affiliated with or endorsed by PNETLab or Canonical.
+All trademarks, binaries, and software belong to their respective owners.
+This independent mirror is provided solely for educational and community support in network emulation.
+This project is not affiliated with, sponsored by, or endorsed by the mentioned parties.